jj49411/bank-tech-test/README.md

 As a user
 So that I can put my money in the bank
 I would like to deposit money in my account

+As a user
+So that I can take away my money from the bank
+I would like to withdraw money from my account

 ```

 ## Screen shots of the app